Story Spine

 Every character argues about the same idea from a different angle.
 Kids enjoy the action.
 Parents feel the emotional debate.

 Silver-streaked hair, stylish glasses, clock motifs on every surface.
 Rob’s former colleague at Titan Sports Tech — both worked on arena energy systems.
 Victor scaled the technology to control an entire city grid.
 His hand drifts to his jacket pocket every time he mentions family.
 In his final moment, he reaches for it deliberately.
 Pulls out a creased photo.
 “I had one of those once.”
 He dissolves — particles of light, the last real thing about him.
-The Pixar gut punch isn’t his defeat.
+In Act 2, Watt doesn’t attack — he offers Rob a promotion.
+VP of Grid Architecture.
+Better title, real resources.
+Rob hesitates.
+He wants it.
+He says “I’ll think about it.”
+That temptation makes the rooftop line devastating.
+He didn’t lose his family to villainy — he lost them to ambition that felt reasonable at every step.
+The gut punch isn’t defeat.
 It’s pity.

 A comedic villain who literally manifests from emails, notifications, and buzzing phones.
 Creates chaos that keeps Rob from getting home.
 Kids laugh.
 Parents feel personally attacked.